chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-01-03-simple-table-of-contents-highlighter/index.md

 				});
 			},
 			{
-				//? h: Extend the detection above the heading so it's always considered as intersecting if above the scrollport
+				//? docHeight: Extend the detection above the heading so it's always considered as intersecting if above the scrollport
 				//? -33%: The element won't be considered as intersecting until it has gone _above_ the bottom third of the scrollport
 				rootMargin: `${docHeight}px 0px -33% 0px`,
 				threshold: 1, // Only considered intersecting if all the pixels are inside the intersection area